 For most growing ecommerce brands, start with Klaviyo.
 It’s expensive, but the ROI is immediate.
 Cart recovery alone often pays for the platform 10x over.

-If you’re just starting (<$10K/month), Mailchimp or Omnisend are fine.
-You’ll outgrow them.
+If you’re just starting, Mailchimp or Omnisend are fine.
+You’ll outgrow them if lifecycle segmentation and revenue attribution become core to the business.

 If you’re subscription commerce, it’s Recharge + Klaviyo.